tompatulpan/duration-encoded-cw-protocol/README.md

 ## What is DECW?

-Duration-Encoded CW (DECW) is a protocol for transmitting Morse code timing information over IP networks (UDP/TCP).
+Duration-Encoded CW (DECW) is a protocol for transmitting Morse code timing information over IP networks (UDP/TCP) intended prio for **remote control**.
 Unlike text-based approaches, DECW transmits **raw key events with precise timing**, preserving the operator's natural keying rhythm and "fist".

 Each packet contains the **duration** of the event, not just **state changes**.
 This makes DECW robust against network jitter, as each event is self-contained and can be scheduled independently.